-The Bank’s Supervisory Board adopted for use the “Corporate Governance Principles for supervised institutions” (Principles) concerning the responsibilities and obligations of the Supervisory Board, i.e. supervising the conduct of the Bank’s affairs in compliance with the generally binding laws and the Bank’s Articles of Association.
+The Bank’s Supervisory Board adopted for use the Principles concerning the responsibilities and obligations of the Supervisory Board, i.e. supervising the conduct of the Bank’s affairs in compliance with the generally binding laws and the Bank’s Articles of Association.

-In its resolution of 2015, the General Shareholders’ Meeting of the Bank declared that, acting in line with its competencies, it will follow the “Corporate Governance Principles for supervised institutions” issued by the Polish Financial Supervision Authority, although it ruled out the application of the principles set out in:
+In its resolution of 2015, the General Shareholders’ Meeting of the Bank declared that, acting in line with its competences, it would follow the PFSA's Principles, although it ruled out the application of the principles set out in:

-- § 10 section 2 of the Principles, with respect to the introduction of personal rights or other special rights for shareholders;
+- § 10 clause 2 of the Principles, with respect to the introduction of personal rights or other special rights for shareholders;

-- § 12 section 1 of the Principles pertaining to the responsibility of shareholders for immediate recapitalization of the supervised institution;
+- § 12 clause 1 of the Principles pertaining to the responsibility of shareholders for immediate recapitalization of the supervised institution;

-- § 28 section 4 of the Principles with respect to assessing by the decision-making body whether the determined remuneration policy promotes the development and security of the supervised institution.
+- § 28 clause 4 of the Principles with respect to assessing by the decision-making body whether the determined remuneration policy promotes the development and security of the supervised institution.

-In accordance with the justification presented by the State Treasury together with the proposed draft resolution of the Annual General Shareholders’ Meeting, waiving the application of the principle specified in §10 section 2 and §12 section 1 was justified by the uncompleted process of the Bank’s privatization by the State Treasury.
+In accordance with the justification presented by the State Treasury, together with the proposed draft resolution of the General Shareholders’ Meeting, waiving the application of the principle specified in §10 clause 2 and §12 clause 1 of the Principles was justified by the uncompleted process of the Bank’s privatization by the State Treasury.